Kelly C. Degnan

-Kelly Colleen Degnan is a career member of the Senior Foreign Service, class of Minister-Counselor, currently serving as the US Ambassador to Georgia.
+Kelly Colleen Degnan is a career member of the Senior Foreign Service, class of Minister-Counselor, who served as the United States Ambassador to Georgia from 2020 to 2023.
 Prior to that she served as the Political Advisor to the Commander of United States Naval Forces Europe / United States Naval Forces Africa.
 Previously, she was the Deputy Chief of Mission (DCM) to the U.S. Mission to Italy and San Marino in Rome, Italy.
 In September 2019, she was nominated to be the next U.S. Ambassador to Georgia.

 Education

 Degnan graduated from the University of Southern California Law Center and practiced law in California for several years.
 She sailed the Pacific Ocean for five years, working as legal counsel in the Federated States of Micronesia and the Republic of Palau before joining the State Department.
 She holds an undergraduate degree in journalism from Northwestern University's Medill School of Journalism.